jdiazvarela/compileC/README.md

 ```

+As you can see, the script compiles everything and it show you exactly what commands is running.

-And it keeps waiting for changes.
+And it keeps waiting for changes to recompile stuff.

 # Details